Primary tabs

 If you miss the deadlines specified in this section, you will not be able to submit your application.

-You must attend an online mathematics and statistics pre-sessional starting on 2 September 2024 and complete it by 29 September 2024.
-We shall assume that, by accepting this offer, you are also confirming that you will complete this course.
+If you are admitted you must attend an online mathematics and statistics pre-sessional course starting on 1 September 2026 and complete it by 30 September 2026.
 You do not need to be on campus for the course.

-Further information regarding the online pre-sessional will be provided by the department in due course.
+Further information regarding the online pre-sessional course will be provided by the department if you are made an offer of admission.

 Selection Process

-Applications are considered in stages as part of a gathered field, and the earliest decisions on applications can be expected in January 2024, with the majority of decisions finalised after all received applications have been considered following the application deadline of 31 January 2024.
+Applications are considered in stages as part of a gathered field, and the earliest decisions on applications can be expected in January 2026.
+The majority of decisions are finalised after all applications have been considered, following the application deadline of 27 January 2026.

 Further information on How To Apply